Airlines, government and businesses rush to get back on track after global tech disruption

 DALLAS — Delta Air Lines and its regional affiliates canceled more than a quarter of their schedule on the East Coast by midafternoon Friday, aviation data provider Cirium said.

 More than 1,100 flights for Delta and its affiliates have been canceled.
+About 40% of the airline's mainline flights were delayed as of Saturday afternoon, with another 25% canceled.
+About 40% of regional flights have been canceled, per FlightAware, with Georgia's Hartsfield–Jackson Atlanta International Airport remaining the epicenter of the disruption.

+About half of United Airlines' flights were delayed as of Saturday afternoon, with another 15% canceled.
+The airline's hub airport in Houston is seeing the worst of the delays.

-United and United Express had canceled more than 500 flights, or 12% of their schedule, and American Airlines' network had canceled 450 flights, 7.5% of its schedule.
+American Airlines' network had canceled 450 flights, 7.5% of its schedule, and is viewing Saturday as a recovery day.

 Southwest and Alaska do not use the CrowdStrike software that led to the global internet outages and had canceled fewer than a half-dozen flights each.